arunkumar2k5/clappro/README.md

 # clappro
-This is a clappro a calp project for the active file.
+This is a clappro a calp project for the active Electronics component